TABC License and Permit FAQs

 Follow these steps to apply:

-- View the list of temporary permits to see which permit you should apply for.
+- View the list of temporary event authorizations to see which permit you should apply for.

-- Download the Temporary License/Permit Application Packet with Instructions.
+- Download the appropriate Temporary License/Permit Application with Instructions.

-- Apply in person at your local TABC office.
+- Submit your application by email to your local TABC office or apply in person at your local TABC office.

 Submit your application 10 business days before the event to avoid additional fees and processing delays.